runarfu/elm-workshop/README.md

 Packages configured successfully!
 ```
-- Run `elm reactor` with `$ elm reactor`, also in the root directory.
+- Run `elm reactor` with `$ elm reactor`, in the `exercises` directory.
 - Navigate to [http://localhost:8000/](http://localhost:8000/) in a web browser.
-- Navigate to `exercises/01.elm` to compile and run that file.
+- Navigate to `01.elm` to compile and run that file. (`00.elm` is special, as it
+ is written with Norwegian names to emphemphasize which names are optional).
 - Whenever you've changed the code in an Elm-file, you can recompile and run
 the app simply by hitting refresh in the browser.
 Compiler errors will also be
 shown in the browser.

 ## Working with the exercises
 - You're supposed to work your way through the different source files under `exercises`.
-- Start with `exercises/01.Elm` (as described in the previous paragraphs), then move on to
+- Start with `exercises/01.elm` (as described in the previous paragraphs), then move on to
-`exercises/02.Elm` and so on.
+`exercises/02.elm` and so on.
 - Solve the exercises prefixed with `TODO`.
 - Try not to look at other directories than the one you're working with, as
 there will be answers/spoilers to some of the exercises there.